NethServer/nethserver-hosts/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Hosts.rst

 ---------

-Click Configure to enter the addresses of the DNS servers that NethServer will contact to resolve names.
+Click Configure to enter the addresses of the DNS servers that the server will contact to resolve names.

 Primary DNS
     The address of the primary server to contact for resolving names (mandatory).